PhonologicalCorpusTools/CorpusTools/docs/source/sound_selection.rst

 ***************

-There are many instances in PCT where you are given the opportunity to select sounds that will be used in an analysis or a search.
+There are many instances in PCT where you are given the opportunity to select sounds that will be used in an analysis or a :ref:`phonological_search`.
 This section describes the general interface used in all such instances, including using featural descriptions to select sounds.
 See also :ref:`feature_selection` for information about how to seelct features on which to do analyses.